 During the utility’s next base rate case, the PRC will consider whether to use a different methodology to determine the net present value of the environmental attributes of RECs necessary to reach the mandated 80% renewable portfolio standard by 2040.

-New Mexico has its highest population density in the central part of state like Albuquerque and its metropolitan region with some other denser cities like Santa Fe.
-This service territory covers more than half of New Mexico’s population of 2 million is serviced by the state’s largest electric utility, PNM.
+New Mexico has its highest population density in the central part of the state, like Albuquerque and its metropolitan region and some other denser cities like Santa Fe.
+This service territory covers more than half of New Mexico’s population of 2 million and is serviced by the state’s largest electric utility, PNM.
 The other utilities, SPS and EPE, cover eastern New Mexico including Roswell, and southern New Mexico including Las Cruces, respectively.
 There is an option for the PRC to reallocate unused community solar MW to a different service territory if it is unfilled and there is demand elsewhere.